Why do we do what we do? What is important to us?

-Where do we need to go?
-Recruit more effectively so that we add 5-8 Stephen Ministers to the 13 we have now, in the next two years.
+Therefore, our direction is to recruit more effectively so that we add 5-8 Stephen Ministers to the 13 we have now, in the next two years.

-What are we going to do?
-We plan to have a Stephen Minister Training Session in the fall of 2018.
+To achieve this, we plan to hold a Stephen Minister Training Session in the fall of 2018.

 Is God calling you to be a Stephen Minister?

-Stephen Ministry, a ministry of Congregational Care.
+Along with Ironworks, Stephen Ministry is a ministry of Congregational Care.
 Stuart Neagle, Elder.